 Braam v.
 Washington – reforming the foster care system in Washington

 This case was filed in 1998 on behalf of 13 children who had experienced neglect and harm while living in foster care.
 Braam set out to ensure the safety and basic needs of children in Washington’s foster care system.
 After twenty-five years and several rulings and settlement agreements, this case ended in late 2022 when Washington finally met all the required benchmarks for improvement.
-The timeline and outcome of this case demonstrate the incredible commitment – and potential – when pursuing systemic change.
+The timeline and outcome of this case demonstrate the incredible commitment required – and potential for impact – when pursuing systemic change.

 INVESTIGATIONS